falconry/falcon/CONTRIBUTING.md

 ### Pull Requests

 Before submitting a pull request, please ensure you have added or updated tests as appropriate, and that all existing tests still pass with your changes.
-Please also ensure that your coding style follows PEP 8.
+Please also ensure that your coding style follows PEP 8 and the ``black`` formatting style.

-In order to reformat your code with black, simply issue:
+In order to reformat your code with ``black``, simply issue:

 ```bash
 $ pip install -U black